New York Jets Fantasy Football Projections 2022

 Zach Wilson: The second overall pick in the 2021 NFL Draft, Wilson was a major disappointment as a rookie.
 The former BYU Cougar completed only 55.6% of his pass attempts, averaged 6.1 yards per attempt and threw more interceptions (11, 2.9%) than touchdowns (nine, 2.3%).
 On a positive note, the Jets used four picks in the first four rounds of this year's draft on offense.
 While it would be difficult to be much worse, how much of an improvement will we see from Wilson in his second season?

 Breece Hall: As the focal point of Iowa State's offense, Hall rushed for 3,044 yards and 41 touchdowns while adding 59 receptions for 482 yards and five touchdowns over the past two seasons.
 Hall is a patient runner with outstanding vision and contact balance and he's a reliable receiver out of the backfield.
-Even though Michael Carter will remain involved as well, Hall should be drafted as an RB2 in fantasy drafts.
+Even if Michael Carter starts the season as the RB1, Hall should earn a larger share of the workload as the season progresses.

-Michael Carter: Carter was one of the few bright spots in New York's offense last year, as he turned his 183 touches as a fourth-round rookie into 964 scrimmage yards and four touchdowns.
-With the team using the 36th overall pick on Hall, Carter becomes relegated to a change-of-pace role behind their new featured back, but he'll especially make an impact in the passing game.
+Michael Carter: One of the few bright spots in New York's offense last year, Carter turned his 183 touches as a fourth-round rookie into 964 scrimmage yards and four touchdowns.
+Even though Hall has the higher draft pedigree, Carter goes into his second season as the starter and as an undervalued option available many rounds later than Hall in drafts.

 Elijah Moore: Moore missed the final five games of 2021, but he had 34 catches for 459 yards and five touchdowns on 51 targets over his final six games played as a rookie.
 During that stretch, only Justin Jefferson scored more fantasy points than Moore, who was fifth on a per-game basis over that time period.
-The Athletic's Zack Rosenblatt recently wrote, "Moore seems to have firmly established himself as this team's No. 1 receiver.
+The Athletic's Zack Rosenblatt wrote early in camp that "Moore seems to have firmly established himself as this team's No. 1 receiver.
 He's in line for a big year."

 Garrett Wilson: Wilson was my top-ranked receiver prospect in this year's draft class.
 Wilson has outstanding body control, ball skills and is dynamic after the catch.